mlibrary/serial_analysis/README.md

 3. Installing and using [Docker](https://docs.docker.com/desktop/) on your computer
    1. Using Docker requires running typed commands from a command line interface
 4. Editing text files to configure and customize your analysis
+5. PDF files to process (instructions on how to obtain samples for testing are included below).

    Note that at this time, this method can only be used with documents in PDF format.

 ## Guide